June Vegetable Gardening: What to Seed-Start, Sow, and Plant

 Slug on cabbage

-Is there any pest more feared than snails and slugs?
+Are there any pest more dreaded than snails and slugs?
 I don’t think so.
-They are practically everywhere and, especially in spring, eat treat our gardens as an all-you-can-eat buffet.
+They are practically everywhere and, especially in spring, treat our gardens like all-you-can-eat buffets.
 The seedlings that just start looking out of the soil as well as the young plants we’ve put outside: all of that is a feast to slugs and snails and somehow they manage to tell all their friends and families about it.
 While I’m all for sharing with those who have less, slugs and snails don’t fall into that category, however, so there’s no need to have a bad conscious.
 If we want to harvest those veggies we nursed and nurtured all those months, we must make sure that snails and slugs won’t get near them!

 A good way to keep those little suckers off our seedlings is to put snail collars around them which they can’t overcome.
 Or you get out in the wee hours of the morning or in the evening with a bucket and collect them.
 Choose your way, but I prefer the collars.